7 Ways to Give Back as a Family

 With inflation and rising food costs, food pantries are increasingly vital to food stability for many families.
 Most food pantries allow children as young as eight to help stock shelves, sort items, and pack food for delivery to local shelters.
 Reach out to a local pantry today to find out more and schedule a date to help.

-This national organization provides fresh meals to local seniors and homebound individuals with disabilities.
+Organizations like Meals on Wheels provide fresh meals to local seniors and homebound individuals with disabilities.
 Families can deliver meals together to help bridge the hunger gap for local folks in need.
 Babies and toddlers can join the fun without leaving their car seats.
-Contact your nearest Meals on Wheels office to learn more.
+(Our pick: Contact your nearest Meals on Wheels office to learn more.)

 a family volunteer at a food bank